masai-school/full-stack-dev/course/week_5/day_1/w5_day_1_coding2.md

 **NOTE3:** You are **not** allowed to help any other student or look at any other students code.
 Any sharing of code or solutions is considered cheating.

-**NOTE4** Your submission is not valid unless you provide the screenshot as well as
+**NOTE4** Your submission is not valid unless you provide the screenshot as well as a `.js` file with your code.

 **JavaScript (Part 11)**